I love writing about politics, particularly the United States political system. The 2018 midterm elections are just a month away.

 Is absentee voting the same as early voting?

 Absentee voting and early voting are not the same.
 With a few exceptions, you cast an absentee ballot by mail.
 When you vote early, you still vote at a polling location.
 States vary on whether or not you need a valid excuse to vote absentee.
 However, you don’t need an excuse to vote early.

 9 states don’t offer early voting, but they do allow absentee in-person voting, with a valid excuse.
 These states are:

 - South Carolina

 This government website breaks down everything you need to know about absentee voting and early voting.

 How do I vote early?

-10 states do not offer early voting.
+The following states do not offer in-person early voting, nor do they offer in-person absentee voting.
 These states are:

 - New Hampshire